hyungmogu/udacity-cloud-devops-project-5/README.md

 This is capstone project for Udacity's Cloud DevOps Engineer Nanodegree.

 This app is about converting an image from a format to another.

+This app utilizes AWS and circleci to demonstrate author's devops skills.

 ## Current Plan and Progress